jshsmth/ecommerce-example/README.md

 # Smithy Frontend Engineer

-This is a modern, full-stack e-commerce product showcase application built with Next.js and tRPC.
+This is a modern, Frontend e-commerce product showcase application built with Next.js and tRPC.
 The project demonstrates my ability to work with modern frontend technologies and implement best practices in a monorepo architecture.

 ## Requirements Implementation